 MXF Op1a wrapper file format is defined in SMPTE 377M.
-Op1a corresponds to the SMPTE 378M standard.2
+1 Op1a corresponds to the SMPTE 378M standard.
+2

-Episode decodes all audio tracks/channels in MOV and MXF source and creates one track with all channels.
-For example, 2 stereo tracks becomes one track with 4 channels.
+Episode decodes all audio tracks and channels in MOV and MXF sources and creates one track with all channels.
+For example, two stereo tracks become one track with 4 channels.